Beyond Our Walls

 - Art by artists who push the envelope of the western art genre with abstract form, social commentary, photo realism, new materials, and borrowing from earlier artists or pop culture.
 These include Tom Palmore, Paul Pletka, Thom Ross, Bill Schenck, and Theodore Waddell.

-Today’s West is made possible in part by a generous gift from Candace Alexander McNair, the Ron and Lisa Brill Charitable Trust, and official media partner GPB.
+Today’s West was made possible in part by a generous gift from Candace Alexander McNair, the Ron and Lisa Brill Charitable Trust, and official media partner GPB.

 Albert Bierstadt (American, born Germany, 1830 – 1902).
 The Last of the Buffalo, ca. 1888.
 Oil on canvas, 60.25 x 96.5 inches.
 Gertrude Vanderbilt Whitney Trust Fund Purchase.
 2.60